ULHPC/tutorials/data/README.md

 05babfa77d503a60561ceab31d767b34  message.txt
 ```

-Save checksum to file:
+Since we want to store the checksum, we should save to a file:

 ```bash
 (node)$> md5sum message.txt > message.md5
 ```

-Given a data file and its checksum, you can **verify** the file against the checksum with the following command>
+Given a data file and its checksum, you can **verify** the file against the checksum with the following command:

 ```bash
 (node)$> md5sum -c message.md5